Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 For high-rise apartment buildings or condos, schedule a meeting with the building’s general manager to ask for advice about moving.
 You may be able to reserve time on one of the elevators or use a special parking spot on moving day.
 You’ll be surprised by how much you’ll find out just by following up with the manager.

-3. Negotiate move-in and move-out days
+3. Negotiate Move-in and Move-Out Days.

 Adding a few days to the front or back end of your lease can make moving day a lot less stressful.
 It’s worth a small fee or paying a few extra days of rent to give yourself some leeway on moving day.

-Deciding whether to hire movers or going with self-moving options, like renting a truck or using a moving container, depends a lot on you individual situation.
-Are you relocating from small apartment to small apartment or do you have a large house with tons of stuff?
+Deciding whether to hire movers or going with self-moving options, like renting a truck or using a moving container, depends a lot on your individual situation.
+Are you relocating from small apartment to small apartment, or do you have a large house with tons of stuff?
 How much money do you want to spend on moving?
 Do you prefer to diligently pack and wrap every item yourself or pay someone else to do it for you?
 Would you prefer to have a moving container set up right outside your house so you can take your time loading up?

 To sum it up, your decision will depend on these key factors: